Carson Kelly Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Carson Kelly (.375 batting average in his past 10 games), take on starter Gerrit Cole and the New York Yankees at Comerica Park, Wednesday at 6:40 PM ET.
+On Thursday, Carson Kelly (.464 on-base percentage in past 10 games, 190 points above season-long percentage) and the Detroit Tigers face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
+First pitch is at 1:10 PM ET.

-He racked up two hits (going 2-for-3) in his last game against the Yankees.
+He had two hits (going 2-for-3) in his most recent appearance against the Yankees.

 Carson Kelly Game Info & Props vs. the Yankees